abumq/easyloggingpp/README.md

 [View Sample 2 (Qt)](https://github.com/mkhan3189/EasyLoggingPP/blob/master/samples/Qt/basic/main.cpp)

 #### Extending the Library - Logging Your Own Class
-There will be times when you would want to log your own class, just declare `toString() const` in your class.
-Return type of `toString()` can vary depending on what you want to log but it has to be some logable data type.
-Remember, `toString()` SHOULD BE const to prevent any value change.
+There will be times when you would want to log your own class, just define left shift operator that returns `std::ostream&` in your class.
+If you can use `std::cout` to log your class to standard output, you should be able to do it flawlessly with EasyLogging++

 Example:
 ```C++